DataDx/MeasuresCatalog/README.md

 #### Patient Visits
 #### Patients per Day
 #### Practice Expense RVU
 Accounts for the labor and expenses of the practice itself, like the office, staff, materials, and equipment.
 Generally, medical services that happen in a hospital have a lower practice expense RVU than those that happen in offices or clinics, because hospitals will incur some expenses themselves
 #### Professional Collections
+RVUs are factors used to determine physician fees for services provided to people insured by Medicare B
 #### Professional Collections per Total RVU
+See Professional Collections
 #### Professional Collections per Work RVU
+See Professional Collections
 #### Provider
 #### PY Charges
 #### PY Charges per Provider